Italian Social Republic: Government

 The Government wrote a constitution for the Italian Social Republic, but it was never discussed or approved.
 On 13 October 1943, the Government announced that a Constituent Assembly would be called to write a new constitution, but that was cancelled by Mussolini on 14 November 1943 and delayed until after the end of the war.
 The disintegration of the Italian Social Republic at the end of the war meant that no new constitution was written.

 The RSI was led by the Republican Fascist Party, established on 18 September 1943 out of the disbanded National Fascist Party.
 The party's official newspaper was Il Lavoro Fascista, formerly the publication of Fascist trade unions; Mussolini was largely indifferent toward the new paper and generally wrote on the Corriere della Sera instead.
-The Duce explicitly refused to revive his former newspaper Il Popolo d'Italia, not willing to let it become a mouthpiece of the German occupation.
+He refused to revive his former newspaper Il Popolo d'Italia, not willing to let it become a mouthpiece of the German occupation.

 On 14 February 1945, Mussolini authorized the formation of a second political party called the National Republican Socialist Rally (RNRS, later rebranded as the Italian Socialist Republican Party) under the leadership of Edmondo Cione.
 The party supported a leftist view of fascism strongly focused on the socialization of the economy, and included several former socialists, such as Pulvio Zocchi, Carlo Silvestri, and Walter Mocchi; it also published a newspaper called L'Italia del Popolo.
 It was politically insignificant and its membership is unknown.
 Mussolini himself privately told German ambassador Rudolf Rahn that he only authorised the formation of the RNRS in an attempt to sway some working-class voters away from the National Liberation Committee and that it was never meant to create any real political pluralism.

 In terms of geography, the core of the Italian Social Republic's government was actually not in Salò but in Gargnano, further north on the shore of Lake Garda, where Mussolini had both his residence and his office and where the Council of Ministers held most of its meetings.
 The name Salò was only associated with the RSI regime after liberation, possibly because the small town was the hub of regime-related journalistic activity and thus identified abroad as the source of news about it.
 Only two of the RSI's ministries were in Salò, the others being scattered far from Lake Garda.